 All applicants must send all the materials for the files before they will be scheduled for an appointment.

 Documents for In Discernment Renewal

 - In Discernment Renewal Checklist

-- As of July 2016 all Member’s in Discernment of the NCNC-UCC are required to complete one unit of Clinical Pastoral Education prior to their Ordination Exam.
-For a listing of CPE Centers by location you can refer to this directory: http://www.pacificregionacpe.org/centersPrint.php
+- All Member’s in Discernment of the NCNC-UCC are required to complete one unit of Clinical Pastoral Education prior to their Ordination Exam.
+For a listing of CPE Centers by location you can refer to this directory.

-For document guidelines for Ordination Interviews, Licensing, and Commissioning, POC, etc: click here.
+For document guidelines for Ordination Interviews, Dual Standing, OMPS, Privilege of Call etc: click here